RahulSoni0/AgroSeva/README.md

 ## 👨🏽‍💻  Tech
+- App side
 - Implemented Firebase Auth ui for phone , email and google Authentication and Authorization.
 - Used Firebase as Backend Service ( GCP ).
 - Implemented Campaign Creation , View and Donate other Campaign
-- build Market Place for selling / Borrowing and buying Products Related to Agriculture.
+- Created Market Place for selling / Borrowing and buying Products Related to Agriculture.
 - Used Material 3 UI

+- Website
+- React.js , Node.js , Firebase and Local storage

 ## Screenshots